ryanjbm/Milestone-4/README.md

 ### Credits

 **Acknowledgments**

 Big thank you to my mentor Brian Macharia, the guidance he has given me throughout has provided me with great knowledge and results that couldn't have been achieved alone.

 **Disclaimer**

-This project was made for educational purposes only
+This project was made for educational purposes only.